alemag1986/Udacity-Agile-Development-with-Azure/README.md

 - Include the load tests in Makefile.

 - Upgrade to Python version.
-Some libraries, like locust do not support Python 3.5.
+Some libraries, like locust, do not support Python 3.5.

 ## Demo